RoboMorph: Evolving Robot Morphology using Large Language Models: Abstract

 \section{Abstract}

 We introduce \method{}, an automated approach for generating and optimizing modular robot designs using large language models (LLMs) and evolutionary algorithms.
-In this framework, we represent each robot design as a grammar and leverage the capabilities of LLMs to navigate the extensive robot design space, which is traditionally time-consuming and computationally demanding.
-By introducing a best-shot prompting technique and a reinforcement learning-based control algorithm, \method{} iteratively improves robot designs through feedback loops.
-Experimental results demonstrate that \method{} successfully generates nontrivial robots optimized for different terrains while showcasing improvements in robot morphology over successive evolutions.
-Our approach highlights the potential of using LLMs for data-driven, modular robot design, providing a promising methodology that can be extended to other domains with similar design frameworks.
+Each robot design is represented by a structured grammar, and we use LLMs to efficiently explore this design space.
+Traditionally, such exploration is time-consuming and computationally intensive.
+Using a best-shot prompting strategy combined with reinforcement learning (RL)-based control evaluation, \method{} iteratively refines robot designs within an evolutionary feedback loop.
+Across four terrain types, \method{} discovers diverse, terrain-specialized morphologies, including wheeled quadrupeds and hexapods, that match or outperform designs produced by Robogrammar's graph-search method.
+These results demonstrate that LLMs, when coupled with evolutionary selection, can serve as effective generative operators for automated robot design.
+Our project page and code are available at \url{https://robomorph.github.io}.